Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 This post is not about what heroic fantasy looks like, it’s about what heroic RPG systems do.
 If you’re designing a heroic TTRPG your setting doesn’t really matter, your pressure model does.
 If you rely on dragons and epic quests to make your game feel heroic but your mechanics run an attrition engine, your design is fighting your premise.

-Tone and setting are half the game.
+Tone and setting are only half the game.
 The art, the lore, the atmosphere, they matter but they sit on top of an engine, and if that engine doesn’t enforce the premise, the GM has to.
 Without rules that actively support heroic play, the first time someone gives a rousing speech and dies to one bad roll, the table learns the rules aren’t cooperating.
 Heroic tone survives on GM mercy until it doesn’t.
 A true heroic system is one where the rules are working with the players toward expansion and recovery, not just staying out of the way.
 That’s the test.

 The same restorative upward engine appears in heroic sci-fi, superhero, and pulp games.
 Fantasy is simply where the mislabeling is most common, where fantasy dragons and mythic quests get mistaken for structural heroism.